4 Common Tax-Filing Mistakes and How to Avoid Them

-If you receive an inaccurate statement of income, immediately contact the responsible party and ask to have the form corrected and have them resend the documents to both you and the IRS, as soon as possible, or else your tax return could be held up.
-Also be aware that income for which there is no form, such as renting out your vacation home, must also be reported.
+If you receive an inaccurate statement of income, immediately contact the responsible party to request a corrected form and have them resend the documents to both you and the IRS as soon as possible to avoid delaying your tax return.
+Also, be aware that you must report income for which there is no form, such as renting out your vacation home.

 Red Flag #2: Misreporting investment gains

-When you sell an investment, you’ll need to know both the cost basis (that is, what you paid for the investment) and the sale price in order to determine your net gain or loss.
-The cost basis of your investment may need to be adjusted to account for commissions, fees, stock splits or other events, which could help reduce your taxable gain or increase your net loss.
+When you sell an investment, you’ll need to know both the cost basis (what you paid for the investment) and the sale price to determine your net gain or loss.
+The cost basis of your investment may need to be adjusted to account for commissions, fees, stock splits, or other events, which could help reduce your taxable gain or increase your net loss.

-Financial institutions are required to adjust your investments’ cost bases and provide that information on a Form 1099.
-However, brokerages aren’t required to report the cost basis for investments purchased prior to a certain date, which means you’ll be responsible for supplying that information (see “All you,” below).
+Financial institutions are required to adjust your investments’ cost basis and provide that information on a Form 1099.
+However, brokerages aren’t required to report the cost basis for investments purchased prior to a certain date, which means you’ll be responsible for supplying that information (see the table below).
 Be sure to keep records of all investment purchases and sales—even those for which your brokerage is responsible.

 |Stocks (including real estate investment trusts)||Acquired before 01/01/2011|